docs

 How Medi fits a 20-to-50 practice billing company

-The tenancy is one workspace per billing company; client practices are scoped tenants inside it.
-Cross-practice queues work across the full book by default.
-Permissions are per-practice, per-provider, with audit logs covering every PHI access.
-ERA auto-posting surfaces held lines in a review queue with CARC and RARC codes translated, BPR totals visible, and per-line resolution available.
+Tenancy is one workspace per billing company, with client practices as scoped tenants inside it.
+Cross-practice queues span the full book by default.
+Permissions are per-practice and per-provider, with audit logs on every PHI access.
+ERA auto-posting surfaces held lines in a review queue with CARC and RARC codes translated, BPR totals visible, and per-line resolution.
 Practice-level configuration inherits from billing-company defaults.
-Reporting aggregates across the book and drills to individual practices without leaving the report.
+Reporting aggregates across the book and drills to a single practice without leaving the report.

 See Medi vs Tebra, CollaborateMD, AdvancedMD, and Waystar for the comparisons that matter at this scale.
 The demo lets you test the cross-practice workflow live; pricing has the full EDI usage schedule.

 Medi is billing-only.
-It does not include an EHR, scheduling, charting, or patient engagement modules.
-Clients who expect those from their billing company need a different vendor for that scope; Tebra or AdvancedMD may fit that ask better.
+It has no EHR, scheduling, charting, or patient-engagement modules.
+Clients who expect those from their billing company need a different vendor for that scope; Tebra or AdvancedMD fits that ask better.

-At enterprise scale — 100-plus practices, hospital-level engagement, institutional UB-04 billing at volume, dedicated professional services — enterprise platforms like Waystar or athenahealth are built for that model.
-The billing company that fits Medi best has clients using a separate EHR, a billing-only relationship, and cares about pricing predictability across a growing provider count more than bundled clinical features.
+At enterprise scale — 100-plus practices, hospital-level engagement, institutional UB-04 billing at volume, dedicated professional services — platforms like Waystar or athenahealth are built for that model.
+Medi fits best when your clients run a separate EHR, the relationship is billing-only, and pricing predictability across a growing provider count matters more than bundled clinical features.

 What Medi has not earned yet

 - No SOC 2 Type II certification yet.
 Most enterprise clients in this segment will eventually ask.
-The roadmap includes it; the badge does not exist today.
+It is on the roadmap; the badge does not exist today.

 - No HITRUST certification yet.
 Some clients require it; Medi does not have it.